alexa221/alx-backend-python/README.md

-# ALX Backend Python 3
+# ALX Backend Python
-This repository contains all Projects in ALX Backend with Python:
+This repository contains various Python programs that are primarily used to implement backend ideas.
+It is given to the alx students who focused on backend web development by the alx software engineering program.
+These Projects are:

 •	0x00-python_variable_annotations